 Little Black Lies is about madness and memory – and the dangerous, little lies we tell ourselves just to survive.

-…And if I’m being honest, a psych ward setting always works for me.
+If I’m being honest, and I always am, a psych ward setting always works for me.
 There is just something about it that makes me say: “yes, I want to be there.”
 I don’t even want to get into what that might say about me as a person.

 The Hypnotist (Joona Linna, #1) by Lars Kepler